Planning a wedding this year? Not sure which ring you want? These ethical colored engagement ring ideas should offer some inspo!

 Many proposals of ‘Will you marry me?’ have been followed by a bent knee and a stunning diamond ring nestled in a velvet-lined jewelry box.
-The classic diamond has been the gemstone of choice for many engagements, and what’s not to love? (so long as it’s ethical)!
+The classic diamond has been the ring of choice for many engagements.
+And what’s not to love? (so long as it’s ethical)!

 When gemstones are used, they’re usually supporting side stones to compliment the star of the show, the diamond.
-But now the roles are truly reversing.
-Thanks to celebs like Megan Fox and Jennifer Lopez, colored stones are now the main feature of modern engagement rings.
+But now, the roles are truly reversing!
+Thanks to celebs like Megan Fox and Jennifer Lopez, colored gemstone engagement rings are now a huge thing.

 In fact, since JLO and Ben Affleck rekindled their romance, global searches for ‘green engagement ring’ skyrocketed by 1,455% mere hours after they announced their news!

 We love colored gemstone engagement rings, because the stones actually signify more than a simple diamond.

 Wondering what the meaning behind each gemstone is?
 These are a few of the most popular:

 Aquamarine: The fact that this stone symbolises both courage and communication makes it fitting for a marriage!

 Blue sapphire: A gemstone that is truly fit for royalty, this is the stone in the iconic Princess Diana ring.
 The gemstone is symbolic of honesty and loyalty.
 Just what you want in a spouse!